ChongLeangUENG/holbertonschool-monty/README.md

 ## MONTY

-# The Monty Langauge :
+# The Monty Langauge
 Monty, a Language intended to be equally suitable for both scripting and conventional programming.
 This scripting and programming language was designed by David A. Watt.
-The objective of this project was to create a program that reads this language.
+The language  is first compiled into Monty byte codes (Just like Python).
+It relies on a unique stack, with specific instructions to manipulate it.
+The goal of this project is to create an interpreter for Monty ByteCodes files.

-# Usage:
+# Usage

 *	monty file :  where file is the path to the file containing Monty byte code
 *	If the user does not give any file or more than one argument to your program, print the error message USAGE: monty file, followed by a new line, and exit with the status EXIT_FAILURE.